rarelygoeshere/WordleWeb/README.md

 # [Niklbird](https://x.com/niklbird)
 - [Flagle](https://flagle.de/)/[Twitter release post](https://x.com/niklbird/status/1521800215673688064) An adaptation to Worldle where players guess flags instead of country borders.
 Published on May 4, 2022

+#
+[Quordle](https://www.merriam-webster.com/games/quordle/) - Same as Wordle, but you have to attempt four prompts simultaneously.

 [Actorle](https://actorle.com/) - Wordle but you have to guess Actors